Helping Your Child Manage Panic Attacks

 -

-Seek help from your child's health care provider to determine the cause of the panic attacks and learn ways to treat them.
+Seek help from your child's health care provider to determine the cause of the panic attacks and to learn ways to treat them.

 -